 Major requirements for the history Ph.D. include successful completion of course and language requirements, service as a teaching assistant in the department, passing the general qualifying examination, gaining approval for a dissertation proposal, and the research, writing, and defense of the dissertation.
-Details for all requirements and regulations can be found in the History Graduate Program Guide.
+Details for all requirements and regulations can be found in the History Graduate Studies Guide.
 A typical path to completion looks like this:

 Students typically take three major courses each semester during years one and two, beginning with “The Historians Craft,” an introduction to the study of history required of all Ph.D. candidates.
 The remaining courses of the twelve required are chosen from departmental offerings, graduate courses in other departments, and occasionally directed readings.
 During the second semester all students take “Research, Writing, and Publication,” in which they write and refine an article-quality research paper.
 Students often use the summer to work on their language requirements or to conduct exploratory research.

 All students take the required “Historical Profession” during the fall semester, which examines the values and skills of the profession and spends considerable time on pedagogical skills and strategies.
 This is also the first of four semesters students spend as teaching assistants.
 Students are also expected to complete a second major research paper during year two.
 Most students complete their course work during the second year, and begin preparing for general examinations and the dissertation proposal.